Traits, Personality and Behavior

 Puppy or adult, take your Tibetan Mastiff to your veterinarian soon after adoption.
 Your veterinarian will be able to spot visible problems, and will work with you to set up a preventive regimen that will help you avoid many health issues, and in particular to watch out for the early signs of diabetes and skin problems, including ear infections.

 Don't ever, ever, ever buy a puppy from a pet store or Internet site that offers many breeds and popular mixes, or that ships with no questions asked.
 If you buy a puppy from these sources, you'll be more likely to get an unhealthy, unsocialized and difficult to house-train puppy and will be supporting the cruelty of high-volume puppy mills.

 Make sure you have a good contract with the seller, shelter or rescue group that spells out responsibilities on both sides.
 In states with "puppy lemon laws," be sure you and the person you get the dog from both understand your rights and recourses.

 Pet insurance for Tibetan Mastiffs costs more than for mixed breed dogs.
 This is because Tibetan Mastiffs are much more likely than mixed breed dogs to make claims for hereditary conditions that are expensive to treat.

-Embrace pet insurance plans offer full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Tibetan Mastiffs are susceptible.
-The best time to get pet insurance for your Tibetan Mastiff is when he’s a healthy puppy.
-You can’t predict what will happen in the future, and pet insurance is the one thing you can’t get when you need it the most.
+Embrace dog insurance offers full coverage for all breed-specific conditions (excluding those that are pre-existing) to which Tibetan Mastiffs are susceptible.
+The best time to get pet insurance for your Tibetan Mastiff is when he's a healthy puppy.
+You can't predict what will happen in the future, and pet insurance is the one thing you can't get when you need it the most.